Tinystep1/cmfive-docs/_tutorials/help_module/debug-setup.md

 To start, you need to install the correct extension.<br>
 Open Visual Studio Code and go to the extensions tab on the left.
 This looks like a set of four squares with the one on the top right slightly seperated from the rest.
 In the search bar search for PHP Debug, and click the green install button on the extension.
 This may take a few minutes.

 Once installed, you should see a new option in your left screen that looks like a play button with a small insect near the bottom left.
-This is the debug menu.Before it can be used however, you need a launch.json file (If you click in the Debug menu now, you will see it prompting you to create one).
+This is the debug menu.Before it can be used however, you need a launch.json file (if you click in the Debug menu now, you will see it prompting you to create one).